uzkbwza/ivysly.com/old/dreams-i-have-had.md

 On this day I turned 23.

-Underneath this entry in my journal is a (non-dream) bullet point which reads, "When you sleep, you go back in time."
+Underneath this entry in my journal is a (non-dream) bullet point which reads, "When you sleep, you ↩ in time."

 ***